Nokia to cut up to 10,000 jobs by 2023 - RFI

 "In those areas where we choose to compete, we will play to win," Lundmark said in Tuesday's statement.

+Nokia's share price remained largely flat following the announcement, adding just 0.1 percent in late trading on the Helsinki stock exchange.

+Following takeover rumours last year, Tuesday's move "is a really strong statement that Nokia will remain independent and that they will come back in a few years' time," analyst Mikael Rautanen of Inderes told AFP.

-The firm announced in February that predicted market share loss in North America in 5G and 4G along with price erosion meant the firm's 2021 outlook remained unchanged, with a 7-10 percent operating margin target.
+The firm said its 2021 outlook remained unchanged, with a 7-10 percent operating margin target.

-Nokia's share price fell slightly after the announcement but had rallied to its previous close of 3.62 euros by 11:30am (0930 GMT) on the Helsinki stock exchange.

 The Finnish group is due to announce further details of its strategy and long-term financial forecasts on Thursday.